 Some of the most common dental problems you may face as you age include:

 - Dry Mouth and Cavities – Saliva protects your tooth enamel from the bacteria that cause decay.
 Many seniors take prescribe or over-the-counter medications for various age-related medical problems.
 These medications often cause dry mouth as a side effect.
 If you are experiencing dry mouth, you may be at greater risk for developing cavities.
-Our dentists can advise you on preventive measures, and may recommend fluoride gels, dietary modifications, increased water consumptions, lozenges, or chewing gum to help alleviate the effects of dry mouth and increase the saliva in your mouth.
+Our dentist can advise you on preventive measures, and may recommend fluoride gels, dietary modifications, increased water consumptions, lozenges, or chewing gum to help alleviate the effects of dry mouth and increase the saliva in your mouth.

 - Damaged Teeth – The more abuse and damage your tooth absorbs, the more likely it is to eventually crack and break.
 As a senior, you may need more crowns than you did in your younger years.
-Our dentists can provide you with durable, attractive crowns to protect and reinforce your teeth.
+Our dentist can provide you with durable, attractive crowns to protect and reinforce your teeth.

 - Missing Teeth – You may lose teeth as you age due to periodontal disease, injuries, or other events.
 These gaps in your smile make it harder for you to chew, and may cause digestive problems.
 We offer several treatments to restore your teeth, including implants, dentures, and bridges.